Nashville’s “Best Places to Work” eight years in a row. We help companies conform to e-learning standards like SCORM and the Experience API.

 Brian is working on software development for Content Controller.

 Tammy knew what SCORM was several years before she had even heard of Rustici Software, and she’s not even a standards dork.
-(For standards dorks, see Rustici, Mike, and Clark, Ben.)
+(For standards dorks, see Clark, Ben and Miller, Brian.)

 Tammy also instills fear in Rustici Software employees because she can run, or swim, or bike, forever.
 We mean it.
 She’s an Iron(wo)Man many times over!
 It is this persistence and attention to detail that attracted us to Tammy in the first place.
 Tammy wears a bunch of hats around here but chances are, if you are a customer of ours, you’ve come into contact with Tammy at some point.